Learn English with BBC Podcasts

 3. How much energy is released in a supernova explosion?

-the same amount of energy in 2 suns
+The same amount of energy in 2 suns

 4. What is unusual about this supernova?